Media – Short Guidelines

 - One longer sample up to 40 minutes, which gives the overall scope and trajectory of the film.

-There will be a comments section to provide context for the clips.
+You may provide context for the clips in the metadata field within the application.
 For the short clip, do not submit a trailer.

 Quick Tips for Video Work Samples

-- Submitting video samples comprised of multiple clips from different projects is not recommended.
-“Sizzle Reels” and Trailers should be avoided.
+- Please do not submit video samples with multiple clips from different projects, “sizzle reels” and trailers.
 Titles and credits should not be included in excerpts.

 - When editing your video it is important to ensure your file is formatted correctly so that your video will play across a range of platforms whilst maintaining quality.
 Therefore it is important to choose the right codec and container for your file.